Free SL Kit

 Apr 22, 2026

-This is not a critique of teachers who use the phrase "comprehensible input."
-It is an invitation.
+This is not a critique of teachers who use the term “comprehensible input.”
+It is an invitation to look more closely.

-The framework has grown.
+The framework has been developed.
 Not all comprehensible input is of equal value.
-A story a student is desperate to hear is not the same as a passage they can decode.
-A class period of listening and reading without grammar interruption is not the same as one where the teacher stops every few minutes to check understanding or correct errors.
+A story a student is eager to hear is not the same as a passage they can simply decode.
+A class built on continuous listening and reading is not the same as one interrupted by frequent checks, corrections, or explanations.

-The question is: what kind of input leads to real acquisition?
+The question is: What kind of input leads to acquisition?

-Forty years in the classroom taught me that the answer is specific.
-The input needs to be compelling enough to hold full attention.
-It needs to be rich — real stories, not controlled sentences built around this week's vocabulary.
-It needs to be abundant, not thin fragments between activities.
-And it needs to be pure — without drills, without forced output, without conscious learning mixed in.
+After many years in the classroom, the answer appears to be quite specific.
+Input needs to be compelling enough to sustain attention.
+It needs to be rich—drawn from meaningful stories, not constructed sentences.
+It needs to be abundant, not limited to brief segments between activities.
+And it needs to be pure—free from drills, forced output, and the intrusion of conscious learning.

-If you want to read the research behind this, I have put forty years of it in one place.
-The book is called What If Input Is Enough?
+If you would like to explore the research behind this, I have brought together 40 years of work in one place: What If Input Is Enough?

 If you want to try the method in your classroom, start with a Story-Listening kit.
 Everything you need is included — the story, the drawings, a video of me telling it to a real class.